B-P-THOMAS/ScaleConstruction/README.md

 The initial display has the degrees of the C Major scale indicated by seven small blobs on the circumference of the chart circle.
 As animation progresses, each node in turn is flattened, in this order: 7 3 6 2 5 1 4

-At each step it's possible to see that the seqeunce of intervals still represents a major scale - just the starting note has moved.
+At each step it's possible to see that the sequence of intervals still represents a major scale - just the starting note has changed.

 This is a visual aid to help with the construction and comprehension of major modes.